gdlc/STAT_COMP/POWER.md

 **Uniformly distributed error terms**

 The following examples uses uniformly distributed error terms.
-Eventhough the errors are not normal, even with very small sample size, the type-I error rate is close to be equal to the significance level (alpha).
-This happens because even if data is not normal, the estimator (the sample mean in this case) tends to follow a normal distribution (the assumption made by lm).
-This is an applicaiton of the Central Limit theroem and we see that for this simple problem even with very small sample size the required assumptions (approximately) hold.
+Eventhough the errors are not normal, even with very small sample size, the type-I error rate is close to the desired significance level (alpha).
+This happens because eventhough data is not normal, the estimator (the sample mean in this case)  follows approximately a normal distribution (the assumption made by lm).
+This is an applicaiton of the Central Limit theroem and we see that for this simple problem even with very small sample size the required assumptions hold  (approximately).
 ```r
   #MODEL: y=mu+e; instead of using normal residuals we will try uniform and other distributions....
   mu=0 # to estimate type-I error rate we sumulate under the null